ZhengJiawen44/YT_Sentiment_Analyzer/README.md

 # 👁️‍🗨️ YT comments Analyzer

 ### Description
-A python package that allows you to perform sentiment analysis of comments on any Youtube video. (try it from pip install!)
+A python package that allows you to perform sentiment analysis of comments on any Youtube video.

 - using Google API Client Library to interact with the YouTube Data API to fetch video comments.